• Skip to primary navigation

 Recipe origins

-I’ve adapted this recipe from Alton Brown, host of the cooking show Good Eats.
-Thank-you Mr. Brown.
+I’ve adapted this recipe from Alton Brown, host of the Good Eats cooking show.
+Thank you, Mr. Brown.

-I started freezing the butter after I saw an episode of Chef at Home (with Michael Smith). where he said that freezing the butter was a chef’s secret in obtaining a fluffy biscuit…he is right.
+I started freezing the butter after I saw an episode of Chef at Home (with Michael Smith).
+He said that freezing the butter was a chef’s secret to obtaining a fluffy biscuit.
+He was right.
 Thank you, Chef Michael!

 Ciao for now,